 ,I have been reading some great blogs tonight on self-publishing and most were written by pros in the field.
 Self-publishing is becoming increasingly more respected and taking a bite out of traditional publishing.
 I remember the first time I saw a self-published book.
 I was at a camp-out with some biker friends, and this woman was walking around the campground pushing an autobiography.
 Bless her heart!
 First off, no one knew or cared who she was; secondly, her book looked like one of those home-made cookbooks you used to see that the ladies from church made; bless her heart.

 I know what its like to want people to read what we write.
-I know that as authors we have a real keen awareness of how much better the world would be if people would read our work, but, nevertheless, we have to put in the work if we want to have a shot at it.
-By putting in the work I mean that just because we can self publish much easier, faster, and more professional than ever before does not mean we should hurry through the manuscript.
+I know that as authors we have a real keen awareness of how much better the world would be if people would read our work; but, nevertheless, we have to put in the work if we want to have a shot at it.
+By putting in the work, I mean that just because we can self-publish easier, faster, and more professional than ever before, it does not mean we should hurry through the manuscript.

 I published my first book through smashwords.com and I highly recommend the site.
 I was able to do a really professional job of publishing and marketing my book.
 It was available on the eReaders of all the major outlets in about a month: Barnes&Nobel, Kobo, Diesel, Sony, and Apple to name a few; however, I also saw some really bad works published on the site as well.
 That is to say, bad in the sense that someone threw together a 2500 word essay that was in bad need of editing and called it a book.
 I must admit that self-editing is a real bitch and I am no professional editor, to say the least.
 It took me nine months to finish “Apples of Gold.”
 I still make horrid mistakes with sentence structure and words that look and sound alike, women and woman used to kill me all the time.
 All this to say: Take the time you should to make a self-published work all it can be–not only for you–but for the rest of the self-published world.

 Just Do it